 - OpenAIRE: training, information material and services on the subject of open science and research data, Europe-wide

-- Re3data: registry of global research data repositories, searchable by subject area
+- Re3data: global registry of research data repositories, searchable by subject area

 - Creative Commons: licences for the legally compliant publication of research data